ronnierozanski1/notesapp/README.md

 # Notes App

-A full-stack notes web app: organize notes in groups (similar in spirit to chat threads).
-Users sign in with JWT-based auth; the API is built with FastAPI and SQLite.
+A full-stack notes web application that allows users to organize notes into group-based threads, similar to chat conversations.
+The system features a FastAPI backend with SQLite for data storage and a React frontend, secured with JWT-based authentication for user login and session management.

 ## Repository layout